Fellowship applications are now closed. All applicants will be notified via email by July 7, 2019.

 • We’d love to hear a quick hello and introduction!
 Let us know your name, grade, and current academic institution, if applicable.

 • Please answer the following questions in an attached file (.docx, .pages, .pdf, please).
 Be sure to tell us specifics — what you’re involved in, what you love to do, and what you would bring to the program.
 To read some tips on writing your application, please take a look here.

 1. Why do you want to participate in the COUNTERCLOCK Arts Collective?
-What do the creative arts mean to you?
+What do the creative and interdisciplinary arts mean to you?
 Why do you make art, and what – or whom – do you hope to address, heal, reform, or influence with your art?
 (200-500 words)

 2. Teach us something we don’t know in 100 words or less.